SiaFoundation/siad/doc/api/index.html.md

 ### Query String Parameters
 #### REQUIRED
 **encryptionpassword** | string
-encryptionpassword is the wallet's current encryption password.
+encryptionpassword is the wallet's current encryption password or primary seed.

 **newpassword** | string
 newpassword is the new password for the wallet.